-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Plant City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Plant City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Plant City is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Plant City who work in office and administrative support (16.43%), sales jobs (9.63%), and management occupations (7.46%).
+There are especially a lot of people living in Plant City who work in office and administrative support (12.84%), sales jobs (11.46%), and management occupations (7.85%).

-The education level of Plant City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.22% of adults 25 and older in Plant City have a college degree.
+The education level of Plant City citizens is a little higher than the average for US cities and towns: 22.67% of adults in Plant City have at least a bachelor's degree.

-Plant City is a very ethnically-diverse city.
+Plant City is an extremely ethnically-diverse city.
 The people who call Plant City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plant City residents report their race to be White, followed by Black or African-American.
 Plant City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.20% of the city’s residents.
-Important ancestries of people in Plant City include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 31.09% of the city’s residents.
+Important ancestries of people in Plant City include Irish, German, English, Italian, and European.

 The most common language spoken in Plant City is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Langs. of India.